+Supersymmetry.
 As I mentioned a moment ago, the approach of couplings to a unified value is suggested, but not accurately realized, if we infer their evolution by including the effect of known virtual particles.
 There is one particular proposal to expand the world of virtual particles, which is well motivated on several independent grounds.
-It is known as low-energy supersymmetry [18].

-As the name suggests, supersymmetry involves expanding the symmetry of the basic equations of physics.
+It is known as lowenergy supersymmetry.§ As the name suggests, supersymmetry involves expanding the symmetry of the basic equations of physics.
 This proposed expansion of symmetry goes in a different direction from the enlargement of gauge symmetry.
 Supersymmetry makes transformations between particles having the same color charges and different spins, whereas expanded gauge symmetry changes the color charges while leaving spin untouched.
 Supersymmetry expands the space-time symmetry of special relativity.

-In order to implement low-energy supersymmetry, we must postulate the existence of a whole new world of heavy particles, none of which has yet been observed directly.
+To implement low-energy supersymmetry, we must postulate the existence of a whole new world of heavy particles, none of which has yet been observed directly.
 There is, however, a most intriguing indirect hint that this idea may be on the right track: If we include the particles needed for low-energy supersymmetry, in their virtual form, in the calculation of how couplings evolve with energy, then accurate unification is achieved!
-This is shown in the bottom panel of Figure 10.
+This is shown in Fig. 10

-By ascending a tower of speculation, involving now both extended gauge symmetry and extended space-time symmetry, we seem to break though the clouds, into clarity and breathtaking vision.
+By ascending a tower of speculation, involving now both extended gauge symmetry and extended space-time symmetry, we seem to break although the clouds, into clarity and breathtaking vision.
 Is it an illusion, or reality?
-This question creates a most exciting situation for the Large Hadron Collider (LHC), due to begin operating at CERN in 2007, for this great accelerator will achieve the energies necessary to access the new world of of heavy particles, if it exists.
+This question creates a most exciting situation for the Large Hadron Collider (LHC), due to begin operating at CERN in 2007, for this great accelerator will achieve the energies necessary to access the new world of heavy particles, if it exists.
 How the story will play out, only time will tell.
-But in any case I think it is fair to say that the pursuit of unified field theories, which in past (and many present) incarnations has been vague and not fruitful of testable consequences, has in the circle of ideas I've been describing here attained entirely new levels of concreteness and fecundity.
+But in any case, I think it is fair to say that the pursuit of unified field theories, which in past (and many present) incarnations has been vague and not fruitful of testable consequences, has in the circle of ideas I've been describing here attained entirely new levels of concreteness and fecundity.
+Axions.
+As I have emphasized repeatedly, QCD is in a profound and literal sense constructed as the embodiment of symmetry.
+There is an almost perfect match between the observed properties of quarks and gluons and the most general properties allowed by color gauge symmetry, in the framework of special relativity and quantum mechanics.
+The exception is that the established symmetries of QCD fail to forbid one sort of behavior that is not observed to occur.
+The established symmetries permit a sort of interaction among gluons-the so-called θ term-that violates the invariance of the equations of QCD under a change in the direction of time.
+Experiments provide extremely severe limits on the strength of this interaction, much more severe than might be expected to arise accidentally.